SecureGaze/SecureGAze/README.md

 </div>

 ### Demo of backdoor attack on gaze estimation model
 The red arrow represents the gaze directions estimated by the backdoored gaze estimation model.
-In the absence of the trigger, the arrow accurately follows the subject's gaze directions.
-However, when the trigger is present, the arrow consistently points to the center of the screen, ignoring the subject's actual gaze.
+In the absence of the trigger, the arrow accurately follows the subject's gaze directions, i.e., as shown in Video (a).
+However, when the trigger is present, the arrow consistently points to the center of the screen, ignoring the subject's actual gaze, i.e., as shown in Video (b).

 <table style="border: none;">
   <tr>